simphotonics/simulated_annealing/README.md

 ![Energy Simulated Annealing](https://github.com/simphotonics/simulated_annealing/raw/main/example/plots/energy_composite.gif)

 The process is demonstrated in the animation above.
-The left figure shows the spherical 3D search space (the energy value is represented by colour).
+The left figure shows a spherical 3D search space while the energy value is represented by colour.
 The figure on the right shows a projection of the energy function onto the x-y plane.
 Initially, random points are chosen from a large region encompasing the entire spherical search space.